amoghgr123/React-shopping-cart/README.md

 c) Remove items from the cart
 d) Dynamically modify the count of the cart as when the items are added/removed showing the real-time updates
 e) Display the total price of the items in the cart
-f) Search the store to fetch the phone related items using the Search icon
+f) Search the store to fetch the phone related items using the Search icon for which we have a separate Search icon on the Header which only searches phone related items and display on the Search screen.
+This can be extended later to search for any category of items.
 g) Adding/Removing multiple number of same items to the cart at once
 h) Adjust the quantity of each product in the cart.